MovementGH/OpenBot-Docs/source/index.html.md

 Your command can have multiple events, or just one.
 These are where you put your code.
 You can find a description of what the different events do below.

+To add an event, click the green "Add" button.
+You can add all the default events once, and as many custom events as you need.

+To edit the parameters of a custom event, click the + to add, - to remove, and use the textfields to edit parameters.
+You cannot have duplicate or empty parameters.

+To delete an event, click the "x" next to its name

 <aside type="note">If you are having difficulties scrolling sideways through the tabs, you can hold shift and scoll up/down and it will scroll sideways</aside>

+## Settings Box

+Your command can have custom settings which guild admins will edit on the dashboard.
+When your command accesses its settings, they will be represented by an object.

+### Categories

+Categories are groups of fields.
+When your command accesses them, they are objects.
+For example, to access the field "World" in the category "Hello", you would do `Settings.World.Hello`.

+**Name:** The Name to access the field by, and the name displayed in the guild dashboard.

+### Fields

+Fields are the meat of settings.
+There are several different types of fields, which can store different types of data and can be selected in different ways.
+All settings have a Name and Default value.

+**Name:**  The name to access the field by, and the name displayed in the guild dashboard

+**Type:** The type of data stored in the field.
+Can be Bool, Text, or Set

+**Default:** The value that is set when the bot joins a server, or when this setting is added

+### Field Types

+There are several different field types that can be used, each can hold a different type of data.

+**Bool:**

+The bool type holds a boolean value (true or false).
+On the guild dashboard, it is chosen using a toggle switch.

+**Text:**

+The text type holds a string.
+On the guild dashboard, it is chosen using a text field.
+It has a special option called RegEx.
+The RegEx option allows you to set a regular expression which the user's input must match up with.

+**Set:**

+The set type holds any javascript data type.
+On the guild dashboard, it is chosen using a dropdown list.
+It has a special option called Set.
+The Set option allows you to specify the fields in the dropdown menu.
+The Set option must be javascripit.
+It is evaluated on the Bot, with a global variable "Guild" representing the guild that the setting is in.
+Here are some example Sets.

+`[0,1,2]` - Choose 0, 1, or 2,
+`[{name:'Zero',value:0},{name:'One',value:1},{name:'Two',value:2}]` - Choose 0, 1, or 2.
+They are displayed on the dropdown as "Zero" "One" and "Two".
+`Guild.channels.array().filter(c=>c.type=='text').map(c=>{return {name:c.name,value:c.id}})` - Choose from the channels in the current guild.

 # Events